Skip to main content

 Do I still pay the Part B premium if I have an Advantage plan?

-Yes, you must continue to pay your standard Medicare Part B premium to the government, in addition to any premium the Advantage plan charges.
+Yes.
+Even if your Medicare Advantage plan advertises a $0 monthly premium, you must continue to pay your standard Medicare Part B premium to the government.

 ARTICLE SOURCES